Find Grants

 Administered in collaboration with CFNJ, this program offers microgrants to local organizations, small businesses, and individuals for projects that create vibrancy in Newark neighborhoods.

 These grants also empower residents and local changemakers, who typically lack access to financial resources, to make changes they want to see.
-The application will go live and a virtual information session will be held on Jan.
-15, 2026.
-Click this link to register to attend.
+Click this link to apply.

 Grant amount: Up to $2,500 for individuals and up to $5,000 for nonprofit organizations (or those with a fiscal sponsor)